Wellington Botanic Garden ki Paekākā

 There are several ways to access the garden from Thorndon, Kelburn, or the CBD.
 The grand Founders’ Entrance on Glenmore Street launches you straight into the main garden, which is as old as Wellington itself.
 The New Zealand Company set this land aside in the 1840s when it was planning the city, and the Botanic Garden was officially opened in 1868; where some of the Botanic Garden’s oldest trees are still standing on Druid Hill and Magpie Spur.

 The main garden is where you’ll find the Treehouse visitor centre and gift shop, the duck pond, the much-loved Joy Fountain, and the Soundshell, where community events and concerts are held in summer.
-There are magnolia trees with crazy zigzag branches, a fragrant garden designed to awaken your senses, and the old stables, which look like something out of a fairy tale.
+There are magnolia trees with wild zigzag branches, a fragrant garden designed to awaken your senses, and the old stables, which look like something out of a fairy tale.

 The seasonal flower beds are redesigned and replanted twice a year; Spring Festival events kick off here in September when the tulips are at their prime.
 The main garden also houses one of Wellington Botanic Garden ki Paekākā’s best-kept secrets: glow worms, which you can spot after dark, especially after a spring rainfall.
 Head up the path beyond the duck pond toward The Glen - you'll see them hiding down by the creek.